tony-ou/web_QoE_user_study/README.md

    python3 ./scripts/filter_results.py
    ```

-2. Create plots and logs (plots are stored in ./fig, logs are in ./logs)
+2. Create plots and logs.
+Plots are stored in ./fig, logs are in ./logs.
+This creates a standardized and a non-standardized plot, but we mostly use standardized plot.
    ```shell
    ./scripts/get_results.sh
    ```